Fleckism/SecurityPlus/SecurityPlus/6A Certificates and  Certificate Authorities.md

 ### Self-signed Certificates

-Any machine, web server, or program code can be deployed with a self-signed certificate.
+Any machine, web server, or program code can be deployed with a [[self-signed certificate]].
 Self-signed certificates will be marked as untrusted by the operating system or browser, but an administrative user can choose to override this.